-Balance Whanganui does this by providing these needs based on intentional self care (WRAP), relationship care (Intentional Peer Support) and community care, recognising that many mental health issues relate to social determinants and the need to emphasise models of care which take into account all the different elements of holistic health.
-In the last two years Balance has explored how to incorporate 2,000 year old Maori wisdom as a foundation fo rall our learning and the way we realte to each other and our environments,
+Balance Whanganui does this by providing support and education based on intentional self care (WRAP), relationship care (Intentional Peer Support) and community care, recognising that many mental health issues relate to social determinants and the need to emphasise models of care which take into account all the different elements of holistic health.
+Balance has explored how to incorporate 2,000 year old Maori wisdom as a foundation for all our learning and the way we relate to each other and our environments.

 Hope - Hope is essential for recovery.
 Hope "springs from a sense of the possible."
 Without hope, recovery can seem out of reach.
 Unfortunately, many people who have gone through the mental health system have often been left without hope: being repeatedly told, or lead to believe, that they would never be able to lead normal, independent and meaningful lives in a community that respects them as valuable and unique people.
 Hope can be inspired by having goals and motivation along with understanding planning processes to achieve those goals.
 Hope can be inspired by watching the recovery journey of others.